 Immigration – visa and residence applications, including Skilled Migrant and Investor category applications, and appeals to the Immigration & Protection Tribunal.

 Family Protection and Testamentary Promises proceedings.

-Sally also spent 6 years on the Legal Aid Review Tribunal, and has served as Convenor of the Otago Women Lawyers Society and on the Council of the Otago District Law Society.
+Sally is also a former Deputy-Chair of the John McGlashan College Board of Trustees, spent 6 years on the Legal Aid Review Tribunal, and has served as Convenor of the Otago Women Lawyers Society and on the Council of the Otago District Law Society.

 Married to another Lawyer, Sally is the proud mother of 2 fine young men (one a law graduate, one a law student…) and 2 neurotic dogs.
 A keen cook, she is an enthusiastic member of The Dunedin Food and Wine Society, practices yoga, and maintains a gym membership to compensate for all the food and wine …

 For other fun she moonlights as an interior design consultant and is an erstwhile writer for NZ House and Garden publications, she collects Crown Lynn crockery and New Zealand art, writes a blog, and enjoys planning excursions to faraway places, having recently crossed Cuba, Japan, Mexico, Russia and Scandanavia off her bucket list.